Linear seesaw in $A^\prime_5$ modular symmetry with Leptogenesis: NUMERICAL ANALYSIS

 For numerical analysis, we use the neutrino oscillation parameters from the global-fit results \cite{deSalas:2017kay, Gariazzo:2018pei,Esteban:2018azc} obtained from various experiments, as given in Table \ref{table:expt_value}.
-The numerical diagonalization of the light neutrino mass matrix given in eqn.(\ref{mass}), is done through $U_\nu^\dagger {\cal M}U_\nu= {\rm diag}\left (m_1^2, m_2^2, m_3^2\right )$, with ${\cal M}=m_\nu m_\nu^\dagger$ and $U_\nu$ is the unitary matrix.
-Thus, one can write the lepton mixing matrix as $U=U_l^\dagger U_\nu$ and consequently obtain the mixing angles by using the standard relations:
+The numerical diagonalization of the light neutrino mass matrix given in eqn.(\ref{mass}), is done through $U_\nu^\dagger {\mathcal M}U_\nu= {\rm diag}(m_1^2, m_2^2, m_3^2)$, where ${\mathcal M}=m_\nu m_\nu^\dagger$ and $U_\nu$ is an unitary matrix.
+Thus, the lepton mixing matrix is given as $U=U_l^\dagger U_\nu$, from which the mixing angles can be excerpted using the standard relations:

-For explaining the observed neutrino oscillation data, we vary the model parameters in the following ranges:
+To fit to the current neutrino oscillation data, we use the following ranges for the model parameters:

-The input parameters are varied randomly in the ranges as provided in Eqn. (\ref{input-values}) and constrained by imposing the $3\sigma$ bounds on neutrino oscillation data, i.e., the solar and atmospheric mass squared differences and the mixing angles as presented in Table \ref{table:expt_value}, as well as the sum of the active neutrino masses: $\Sigma m_i < 0.12$ eV \cite{Planck:2019nip}.
-The allowed range of the modulus $\tau$ is found to be: 0\ $\lesssim\ $Re$[\tau]\lesssim$\ 0.5 and 1\ $\lesssim\ $Im$[\tau]\lesssim$\ 3, for normal ordering of neutrino masses.
-In Fig. \ref{mix_angles}, we show the variation of the sum of active neutrino masses ($\Sigma m_i$) with the reactor mixing angle $\sin^2 \theta_{13}$ (left panel), while the right panel demonstrates $\Sigma m_i$ versus $\sin^2\theta_{12}$ and $\sin^2\theta_{23}$.
+The input parameters are varied randomly in the ranges as provided in Eqn. (\ref{input-values}) and constrained by imposing the $3\sigma$ bounds on neutrino oscillation data, i.e., the solar and atmospheric mass squared differences and the mixing angles as presented in Table \ref{table:expt_value}, as well as the sum of active neutrino masses $\Sigma m_i < 0.12$ eV \cite{Planck:2019nip,Planck:2018vyg}.
+The typical range of the modulus $\tau$ is found to be: 0\ $\lesssim\ $Re$[\tau]\lesssim$\ 0.5 and 1\ $\lesssim\ $Im$[\tau]\lesssim$\ 3 for normal ordered neutrino masses.
+In Fig. \ref{mix_angles}, we show the variation of the sum of active neutrino masses ($\Sigma m_i$) with the reactor mixing angle $\sin^2 \theta_{13}$ in the left panel, while the right panel demonstrates $\Sigma m_i$ versus $\sin^2\theta_{12}$ and $\sin^2\theta_{23}$.
 From these figures, it can be observed that the model predictions for the sum of neutrino masses as $\Sigma 0.058~{\rm eV} \leq m_i \leq 0.062$ eV for the allowed $3 \sigma$ ranges of the mixing angles.